 Every month, I publish an answer to a reader’s question.
-Here’s a transcript of my answer to a reader’s question about my decision to provide readers food for thought.
+Here’s a transcript of my answer to a reader’s question about my decision to provide readers with food for thought.

 I love reading your answers to readers’ questions, book reviews, the weekly newsletter, and more of the things you write.
 What is the one thing you want readers to take away from your writings?